 7. Mansion on the Hill

 8. Days That Used to Be

 If the previous album Freedom was a big step in the right direction after a mixed production in the eighties, Ragged Glory is a much worthy follow-up to that and even a step forward.
 Maybe it is the best studio album in both 80s and 90s made by Young.

-The electric guitars are in the centre and the drums play an important role.
+The electric guitars are in the center and the drums play an important role.
 “Over and Over” includes a terrific lead guitar and long guitar solos can also be heard in “Love and Only Love”.
-Nevertheless is the impression that the compositions let melodic qualities of the songs come through.
+The impression is, nevertheless, that the compositions let melodic qualities of the songs come through.

 With less distortion on the guitars “Mansion on the Hill” (also released as single) and “Days That Used to Be” are both melodically appealing.